 As we have smoked turkeys lesser than 15 pounds so it will serve 11/2 pounds of meat per person.
 Keep it in mind you’ll be cooking the whole turkey along with skin, bones, wingtips, etc., that won’t be consumed at the Thanksgiving dinner.

 11/2 pounds will be sufficient for everybody.
 You’ll also get leftovers to make sandwiches the next day.
 A 15-pound turkey will be enough to serve a family of 10-12.
 If you have more family members, don’t cook bigger birds rather go for cooking multiple turkeys!

 Use a dripping pan to catch the drippings and to maintain the moisture in your smoker’s environment.
 I usually place an aluminum pan on the grill beneath my turkey.

 Add several cups of water to the pan at the start of the smoking.
 This water is likely to evaporate within the process, so don’t forget to refill the pan if the water dries up, and make sure it has a few cups of water throughout the smoking.
 Once your turkey is cooked, use these drippings collected in the pan as the tastier gravy for your Turkey.

 More detailed Temperature for Smoked Turkey

 Go off of the lowest reading you’ll get on each side of the turkey.
-Once all the temperature readings exceed 165°F, it’s time to dish out the turkey in a large platter or on a cutting board.
+Once all the temperature readings exceed 165°F, it’s time to dish out the turkey on a large platter or on a cutting board.

 Turkey should rest for about 15 min before serving.
 And if Turkey gets cooked before that, wrap it in aluminum foil and add more layers of paper towels around the foil to insulate the towels to keep it hot until serving.
 Doing so will make the skin a little softer.
 To make it crispier gain, just broil the turkey for 1 – 2 minutes.
-Now it’s up to you if you are a dark or light meat person!
+Now it’s up to you if you are a dark or light meat!